KaiAragaki/gplate/README.md

 <!-- badges: end -->

 **gp** is a package meant to provide introduce a **g**rammar of **p**lates.

-Microwell plates are usually arranged in visually meaningful ways but are not tidy data, and their manipulation into a tidy form (or back) is uniquely cumbersome.
-This package is aimed at both developers that create packages that ingest and produce plate data as well as for interactive use.
+Microwell plates are usually arranged in visually meaningful ways but are not tidy data, and their manipulation to and from a tidy form is cumbersome. gp is aimed at both developers that create packages that ingest and produce plate data as well as for interactive operating on microwell data.

 ## Installation